cryptocode/blog/content/docs/machinecode.md

 Thanks to `-f bin`, this will produce a file called `asm-add.bin` containing the raw machine code, with no metadata like headers and sections.
 Just raw machine code for each instruction in the assembly file.

-You can check that the .bin file is correct by disassembling it:
+Let's disassemble it to verify that claim:

 ```bash
 ndisasm -b 64 asm-add.bin
 ```

-This will output the same instructions as in the assembly file.
+This will output the same instructions as in the assembly file:

-We might as well dig a little deeper and look at the actual machine code:

 ```plain
 hexdump -C asm-add.bin